Treatment (the Program)

 Medical criteria for diagnosis – DSM-5

 The prospective client and parents are interviewed and collateral information is collected from all possible sources, i.e., hospitals, physicians, psychologists, social workers, case workers, schools, courts and probation officers.
-All clients who are admitted to treatment are independently assessed by Colin Brown, a Registered Psychologist in the Province of Alberta who specializes in Substance Use Disorder (SUD) assessment and treatment.
+All clients who are admitted to treatment are independently assessed.

 DSM-5 criteria for the assessment of Substance Use Disorders are as follows: